yhlabsai-tech/Heritiers-Berthelot/journal/README.md

   autonomously, but a wrong RLS policy silently leaks or blocks data with no error message.
 I'm keeping this manual, migration-by-migration, until I trust my own review of what each policy actually does.
-- **Committee structure for every pôle except application.** Application stays a single SG (me) for now rather than a three-person committee — the pôle is technical, not coordination-heavy, and adding responsables before there's a codebase to split work on would create roles without real tasks.
+- **Application is the one pôle I took by choice, not the presidency.** The app was my project before the bureau existed — it's the reason I stepped back from the presidency in the first place (see 2026-07-30).
+Being SG of that pôle rather than président keeps me on the build side, which is where I actually want to be.
+Whether it grows a three-person committee like the other pôles is a separate, later question — there's no codebase yet to split work on.

 ## What's next